 justice, policing and migration

 Representatives of both foreign ministries meet regularly for consultations.
 There are close contacts at the parliamentary level too, with active parliamentary friendship groups in both countries.

 Since March 2009 Switzerland has represented Russia’s interests in Tbilisi and Georgia’s interests in Moscow following the breakdown of diplomatic relations between Russia and Georgia in 2008.

 Russia is a large market with considerable potential for Swiss companies.
 Switzerland is committed to creating optimal conditions for Swiss businesses and has an action plan on developing economic relations to achieve this.
 A bilateral mixed economic commission meets on an annual basis.

 The Swiss Business Hub, which is integrated within the Swiss embassy, advises Swiss companies intending to enter the Russian market and promotes Switzerland as a business location.

 Cooperation in education and training

 In the fields of education and science, the Swiss embassy fosters close contacts with the relevant ministries and with many Russian universities and research institutes.
 It promotes exchanges and cooperation between education and research institutes in both countries and supports their potential for innovation.
 For this reason, on 17 December 2012, Russia and Switzerland concluded a bilateral agreement on science and research.

-Scholars and artists from Russia can apply for Swiss Government Excellence Scholarships to the State Secretariat for Education, Research and Innovation (SERI).
+Researchers and artists from Russia can apply for Swiss Government Excellence Scholarships from the State Secretariat for Education, Research and Innovation (SERI).

 Switzerland and Russia regularly consult on human rights issues.
 Since 2003, bilateral consultations have taken place on an annual basis in Switzerland and Russia alternately.
 The two countries also regularly discuss regional conflicts.